 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

-The name in your formation documents is the official name of your business.
-A DBA (or trade name) is more like a nickname that your entity goes by.
-An LLC or corporation can use a DBA in addition to sole proprietorships and partnerships.
+The name stated in your formation documents represents the official title of your business.
+A DBA (or trade name), on the other hand, functions more like a nickname or alias that your entity operates under.
+This applies not only to LLCs and corporations but also to sole proprietorships and partnerships.

-No, the official name and DBA serve different purposes.
-A DBA does not need to be the same as the entity’s actual name, and in fact, it seldom is.
-You may also be able to register your DBA locally but check with your county or city to be sure.
+No, the official business name and the DBA name serve distinct purposes.
+A DBA doesn’t have to match the entity’s actual name, and in many cases, it doesn’t.
+Additionally, you may have the option to register your DBA locally, but it’s advisable to verify this with your county or city authorities.